 50 things to do in Maui

-There are some obvious things to do on Maui, like visiting the fantastic beaches.
-However, Maui is more than beautiful beaches and clear blue water.
+There are some obvious things to do on Maui, like visiting the fantastic sandy beaches.
+However, Maui has more than beautiful beaches and clear blue water.

-No matter how much time you have in Maui, you’ll find something for everyone on this list.
+No matter how much time you have in Maui, you’ll find something for everyone on this list of the best things to do in Maui.

 The best things to do on Maui